rafelafrance/traiter/README.md

 #### 2. (Optional) Replace sequences of tokens to simplify the token stream.
 Repeat this step as many times as needed.

-Use regular expressions on the tokens to combine groups of tokens into a single token.
-Repeat this step until there is nothing left to combine.
-These are regular expressions just like any other they're just matching on the tokens instead of on raw text.
+Replace tokens with other tokens.
+Use a DSL to capture sets of tokens that may be combined into a single token.
+This simplification step is often repeated so simplifications may be built up step-wise.

 ```python
 replacer('graying', ' color and color ')